devchat-ai/devchat-website/docs/specs/chatmark.md

 - The status `[ ]` or `[x]` indicates if the checkbox is unchecked or checked, respectively.
 - The ID in parentheses is a unique identifier for referencing the item.
 - The text following the ID describes the checkbox item.
-- The reply should be ID-status pairs.
+- The reply should be ID-status pairs referencing checked items.

 Example: